-4.2.1 The board should design management remuneration systems such that they operate as a healthy incentive to generate sustainable growth, and determine actual remuneration amounts appropriately through objective and transparent procedures.
-The proportion of management remuneration linked to mid- to long-term results and the balance of cash and stock should be set appropriately.
+4.2.1 In order for The board should design management remuneration to systems such that they operate as a healthy incentive forto generate sustainable growth, and determine actual remuneration amounts appropriately through objective and transparent procedures. tThe proportion of management remuneration linked to mid- to long-term results and the balance of cash and stock should be set appropriately.